This page has been updated. Please note letter templates have been amended.

 Duty of Candour queries

 Please contact your Divisional risk and governance lead initially.
-The Patient Safety Team will be establishing Duty of Candour clinics during the autumn.
+The Patient Safety Team are also able to offer guidance.
 Please return to this page for more details.